almirbanjanovic/roadtocloud.github.io/index.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/clouds.jpg
-excerpt: "Chronicles of GRAND strategy to imaginatively crafted solutions with creative implementations!"
+excerpt: "Chronicles of grand strategy to imaginatively crafted solutions with creative implementations!"
 intro:
   - excerpt: "Welcome to Road to Cloud, your guide to crafting high-performance, cost-effective, and resilient solutions for your enterprise journey."
 ---